Municipal Development Plan (MDP) Volume 2: Community Guidebooks

 The Developed Areas Guidebook establishes policy for local area plan work on developed areas, Main Streets, and within Activity Centres, including Transit Station Areas.
-It outlines general policy guidance and direction for establishing more context specific policies related to character areas, as well as defines the building blocks to support the amenities, desirable mix of uses and the built form to ensure that neighbourhood are developed to be high quality living and working environments.
+It outlines general policy guidance and direction for establishing more context-specific policies related to character areas, as well as defines the building blocks to support the amenities, desirable mix of uses and the built form to ensure that neighbourhoods are developed to be high quality living and working environments.

 The developed areas encompass both the inner city (neighbourhoods developed prior to the 1950s) and the established areas (neighbourhoods built out between the 1950s and 1990s).